msu-video-group/ECCVW24_Saliency_Prediction/README.md

 ## Citation

-Please cite paper if you find challenge materials useful for your research:
+Please cite the paper if you find challenge materials useful for your research:

 `@article{
 }